Transformative Autism Programs

 Science agrees that all children progress through a series of developmental stages.
 However, some children might not fully progress through all the stages, may miss parts, or even skip entire steps.
 When this happens, it can create gaps in an individual’s abilities as they continue to develop.

-The number of missing pieces affects how and where one functions.
+The missing pieces define the areas and degree of one's challenges.
 We all have minor gaps, and everyone can benefit from this program.
 However, when an excessive number of pieces are missing, it can impede one's ability to reach their full potential.
 A significant number of missing pieces can lead to a diagnosis on the Autism Spectrum.

 Pre-Screening